mongodb/specifications/source/transactions/transactions.rst

 returned ``recoveryToken`` allows the server to update the ``recoveryToken`` mid-transaction if needed.

+Drivers MUST clear a session's cached ``recoveryToken`` when transitioning to the "no transaction" or "starting transaction" state.

 Drivers can safely assume that the ``recoveryToken`` field is always a BSON document but drivers MUST NOT modify the contents of the document.